 Consider Luni, Urbisaglia, how they went to ruin (Sinigaglia follows, and Chiusi, too, will soon have vanished); then, if you should hear of families undone, you will find nothing strange or difficult in that—since even cities meet their end.
 All things that you possess, possess their death, just as you do; but in some things that last long, death can hide from you whose lives are short.

-The key verse is verse 79: “Le vostre cose tutte hanno lor morte”.
+The key verse is verse 79: “Le vostre cose tutte hanno lor morte” (All your things have their death).
 In Mandelbaum’s beautiful translation: “All things that you possess, possess their death”.
 The rubric “vostre cose” includes:

 - cities, as in the above citation (Luni, Urbisaglia, etc.)